tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-This test provides for a default earliest date, which is 1582-11-15 by convention.
+This Test provides for a default earliest date, which is 1582-11-15 by convention.
 That date was chosen because ISO 8601-1 asserts that "the use of proleptic Gregorian calendar dates prior are not allowed in ISO 8601-1 without prior agreement of the parties exchanging data", and Darwin Core does not comment on this.
 Different calendars have been used at different times in different places, and the transcription of an original date in one calendar into dwc:eventDate, where a Gregorian Calendar is assumed, may or may not have been done with the correct translation of the date, and metadata may or not be present to even identify such records.
-Given the complexity, and ongoing nature of transitions between calendars, we do not advocate using this test for quality assurance by selecting a transition date and using it as a threshold.
+Given the complexity, and ongoing nature of transitions between calendars, we do not advocate using this Test for quality assurance by selecting a transition date and using it as a threshold.

 [🠱](#indexes-to-the-tests)
 ********************